 - pressure sores from long periods of time in bed

-- episodes of urinary incontinence, due to vomiting combined with pregnancy hormone relaxin
+- episodes of urinary incontinence as a result of vomiting combined with the pregnancy hormone relaxin

 If you experience these symptoms, you are not alone.
 Many women have them and, although they can be distressing, they will go away when the HG stops or the baby is born.

 The nausea and vomiting of HG can have a huge impact on your life at a time when you were expecting to be enjoying pregnancy and looking forward to the birth of your baby.

 It can affect you both emotionally and physically.
 The symptoms not only make your life a misery, but may lead to further health complications, such as depression or tears in your oesophagus.

 Severe sickness can be exhausting and stop you doing everyday tasks, such as going to work or even getting out of bed.